bcdev/jzarr/docs/array_creation.rst

 | At least there is only one mandatory information which must be given at creation time.
 | To create an instance of com.bc.zarr.ZarrArray at least a shape must be given

-.. (highlight:: java)

 .. _simple_small_array:

 Simple small array
 ------------------

+.. highlight:: java

 .. literalinclude:: ../src/main/examples/array/creation/InMemoryArray.java
-  :language: java
   :caption: `snippet 1 from InMemoryArray.java <https://github.com/bcdev/jzarr/blob/master/src/main/examples/array/creation/InMemoryArray.java#L20>`_
   :start-after: snippet 1
   :end-before: end 1
   :dedent: 8

+.. highlight:: none

 A :code:`System.out.println(array);` then creates the following output::